-Inspired by sea life, nature and food, my work has a graphic quality to it combining watercolour painting with printmaking techniques.
-Many of the subjects I paint are connected to personal experiences and I am particularly interested in how our senses can create strong memories through taste, texture, and smell.
+Inspired by the vibrant colours and intricate patterns found in nature and food, my artwork combines a graphic sensibility with the delicate elegance of watercolour painting.
+Many of the subjects I paint are rooted in personal experiences and I am especially fascinated by how our senses -taste, texture and smell - can evoke strong memories and emotions.

-Drawing is an essential part of my practice as it allows me time to investigate and understand a subject.
-I am a member of The Society of Graphic Fine Art and exhibit regularly with them.
+Drawing plays a vital role in my practice, providing me with the time and space to explore and understand my subjects deeply.
+I am proud to be a member of The Society of Graphic Fine Art and regularly exhibit my work with them.

 Details of my latest and upcoming exhibitions can be found here.